 Explain, if applicable, how the significant shareholders are represented.
 Specifically, indicate those directors appointed to represent significant shareholders, those whose appointment was proposed by significant shareholders, or who are linked to significant shareholders and/or companies in their group, specifying the nature of such relationships or ties.
-In particular, mention the existence, identity and post of any directors of the listed company, or their representatives, who are in turn members or representatives of members of the Board of Directors of companies that hold significant shareholders.
+In particular, mention the existence, identity and post of any directors of the listed company, or their representatives, who are in turn members or representatives of members of the Board of Directors of companies that hold significant shareholdings in the listed company or in group companies of these significant shareholders.

-Name or company name of related director or representative Name or company name of related significant shareholder Company name of the group company of the significant shareholder Description of relationship/post

-Mr JAVIER ARREGUI RETOS RETOS Director
+Name or company name of related director or representative Name or company name of related significant shareholder Company name of the group company of the significant shareholder Description of relationship/post Mr JAVIER ARREGUI RETOS OPERATIVOS XXI, RETOS OPERATIVOS XXI, Director ABENDIVAR S.L.

-ABENDIVAR OPERATIVOS XXI, OPERATIVOS XXI,

 S.L.
+Mr ÓSCAR ARREGUI RETOS OPERATIVOS XXI, RETOS OPERATIVOS XXI, Director ABENDIVAR S.L.
 S.L.

-Mr ÓSCAR ARREGUI RETOS RETOS Director
+Mr GORKA ARREGUI RETOS OPERATIVOS XXI, RETOS OPERATIVOS XXI, Director ABENDIVAR S.L.

-ABENDIVAR OPERATIVOS XXI, OPERATIVOS XXI,

 S.L.
-S.L.

-Mr GORKA ARREGUI RETOS RETOS Director

-ABENDIVAR OPERATIVOS XXI, OPERATIVOS XXI,

-S.L.
-S.L.

-Mr JOSÉ IGNACIO MENDIBEA 2002, S.L.
+Mr JOSÉ IGNACIO MENDIDEA 2002 C.I MENDIDEA 2002 C I Sole COMENGE SÁNCHEZ-REAL MENDIBEA 2002, S.L.
 MENDIBEA 2002, S.L.
-Sole

-COMENGE SÁNCHEZ- Administrator

-REAL

-Mr ANGEL AGUDO ASÚA ASÚA DIRECTOR
+Administrator Mr ANGEL AGUDO VALENCIANO ASÚA INVERSIONES, S.L.
+ASÚA INVERSIONES, S.L.
+DIRECTOR

-VALENCIANO INVERSIONES, S.L.
-INVERSIONES, S.L.